PragyanPandey3006/EgoMusic/README.md

 ### 🛠 Commands & Usage

-The Aviax Music Bot offers a range of commands to enhance your music listening experience on Telegram:
+The Ego Music Bot offers a range of commands to enhance your music listening experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|